https://1001recruittips.com

 Q: What grade do college coaches start looking at you?

 A: While they can’t contact you until sometime around your junior year (it varies by sport), coaches are researching and compiling lists of top sophomores and freshmen, sometimes even younger.
 Coaches work off a list of players that they are recruiting, let’s call it their ‘Watch List.’
-They are constantly adding and subtracting names from their personal list and begin …
+They are constantly adding and subtracting names from their personal list and …